policypriorityinference/policypriorityinference.github.io/themes/ppi/content/_index.md

 ## Policy Priorities & AI for SDGs Data Challenge

-In 2024 The Alan Turing Institute is hosting an event gathering 30 teams from around the world to engage in a challenge using open spending data, development indicators, and the PPI app.
-These teams will develop different policy-prioritisation strategies towards the UN’s Sustainable Development Goals.
+In January 2024 The Alan Turing Institute hosted an event gathering 30 teams from around the world to engage in a challenge using open spending data, development indicators, and the PPI app.
+The teams developed different policy-prioritisation strategies towards the UN’s Sustainable Development Goals.

 {{% button url="https://www.turing.ac.uk/events/policy-priorities-ai-sdgs" %}}